Basis-Theory/basistheory-integration-guides/collections/guides/tokenize_customer_data_in_browser/index.md

 ---
 layout: default
 title: Tokenize customer data in browser
-permalink: guides/tokenize_customer_data_in_browser/
+permalink: we_encrypt/tokenize_customer_data_in_browser/
 categories: guides
 nav_order: 4
 has_children: true
 has_toc: false
 ---
-# Collect payments with Elements
+# Tokenize customer data in browser
 {: .no_toc }

-##### Basis Theory is built to handle any payload of data you can serialize.
+Basis Theory is built to handle any payload of data you can serialize.
 The following guide will show you how you can easily tokenize your customer's PII (Personally Identifiable Information) data to keep it safe and secure.
-{: .no_toc }

 ### Table of contents
 {: .no_toc .text-delta }